 “Sounds good Sheryl, you can be as open as you want to be, don’t feel pressured to talk about things you don’t want out.”

-Ok I said, I was glancing between Claudia and Regina very hesitant to speak.
+“Ok” I said, I was glancing between Claudia and Regina very hesitant to speak.

-The truth is I been to this house before, something dragged my attention to this place and I have paid so many visits and I had to get back because I found a way to bring my friend back.
+“The truth is I been to this house before, something dragged my attention to this place and I have paid so many visits and I had to get back because I found a way to bring my friend back.”

 “What do you mean Sheryl?
 Bring Leann back?
 You said she was dead.”

-I really don’t know; do you girls believe in astral-projecting?
+“I really don’t know; do you girls believe in astral-projecting?”

 “We do Sheryl but, we have stopped being involved into spiritism and things related, we were actually part of a cult were astral-projecting was used for evil purposes.
 It was more like a coven, have you heard about the order of Hecate?”
+Spoke Claudia

-Wait a minute, so you both were witches?
+“Wait a minute, so you both were witches?”
+Asked Sheryl.

 “We were part of a coven with other friends, it was merely curiosity and innocence at first but it got pretty dark specially from our non-friends anymore.
 We kind of fell into that but at least we could leave it on time before anybody could get hurt.”

-I wouldn’t have imagined that, so that was the name of it, the order of Hecate?
+“I wouldn’t have imagined that, so that was the name of it, the order of Hecate?”
+Asked Sheryl interested.

 “Yes, that’s correct, do you know about her, Sheryl?”
+Asked Claudia.

-Nope never heard before but I’m excited to hear about it.
+“Nope never heard before but I’m excited to hear about it” I sort of lied; I was actually worried that these girls were also into the occult.
+I wondered if they were sent to that house, to me is somehow a magnet for dark forces: a safe, a prison or a portal to other realms.
+I’m starting to believe my recently acquired powers, the red pyramidal stone and Jeremy’s head must be attracting these forces toward me, all these people suddenly involved into the occult . . . coincidence?

-“She is known as the Triple Goddess as she represents the Maiden, Mother and Crone which are the three stages of a woman; the Maiden a virginal state of being unawake and enchanted, the Mother where fertility, fecundity takes place and last but not least the Crone where profound wisdom of the occult and death become the center piece.”
+“She is known as the Triple Goddess since she represents the Maiden, Mother and Crone which are the three stages of a woman; the Maiden a virginal state of being unawake and enchanted, the Mother where fertility, fecundity takes place and last but not least the Crone where profound wisdom of the occult and death become the center piece.”
+Expressed Claudia knowingly.

 I was a little shocked and this made me think about the Backward Trinity, it has been a three imagery since the beginning, I was wondering if this could be probably my way to beat the Trinity for good.
 Probably summoning Hecate?